How to Create Beautiful Aromatic Cottage Garden?

 0

-As I continue my journey of establishing an aromatherapy teaching garden of aromatic plants, I found myself considering the style of my garden.
+As I continued my journey of establishing an aromatherapy teaching garden of aromatic plants, I found myself considering the style of my garden.
 For me, there simply was no doubt; a traditional English country cottage garden!
 However, how do you create an aromatic cottage garden in the high Arizona desert?

 If you have been following my series of aromatic garden articles, you will probably enjoy this article which discusses the basics of designing an aromatic cottage garden.
 Over the coming months, I will also share the successes (and failures) of how I achieved an aromatic cottage garden here in Arizona!